 Use A Chinchilla Safe Room To Prevent Your Chinchilla Running Away

-At the end of the day, you have plenty of active steps that you can take to actively protect your chinchilla from running away.
+At the end of the day, you have plenty of action steps that you can take to actively protect your chinchilla from running away.

 If they do, there is plenty of things you can do to try and locate them as fast as possible.